protolambda/gocyto/README.md

 Options:

   -build string
         Build flags to pass to Go build tool.
 Separated with spaces -go-root
         Include packages part of the Go root
   -mode string
         Type of analysis to run.
 One of: pointer, cha, rta, static (default "pointer") -out string
-    	Output file, if none is specified, output to std out -tests
+        Output file, if none is specified, output to std out -query-dir string
+        Directory to query from for go packages.
+Current dir if empty -tests
         Consider tests files as entry points for call-graph -unexported
         Include unexported function calls
   -web
         Output an index.html with graph data embedded instead of raw JSON
 ```